lsst-dm/dmtn-164/index.rst

 which images are available on which nodes.
 For images in the file the scanner generated, start pods to download those images.
 At the end of that, create a NEW YAML file that contains the images that are prepulled on all nodes.

+The prepuller is something we can implement as a separate process from the Hub, and updates the JupyterHub YAML file.
+This can be a process that runs in the Hub container or a separate pod, and will spawn other pods to download the images.

 Hub Options Form
 ================